Stand up paddle boards are surprisingly versatile.

 You should also go with a friend and take a phone and some safety gear along just in case.

-Summary: More Uses for Your Hard or Inflatable Paddle Board
+Summary: More Uses for Your Hard or Inflatable SUP Board

-Whether you have an inflatable SUP or a hard board, there are many ways you can use it.
+Whether you have an inflatable SUP or a hard stand up paddle board, there are many ways you can use it.

 From SUP yoga and SUP fishing to SUP surfing, racing, touring, and more.